-The ever-fluctuating beast of Kayo Dot is clearly intent on never falling into stagnation or predictability; subverting expectations is how they work fundamentally.
-Frontman Toby Driver and a large cast of collaborators never make the same album twice, frequently changing everything about how the previous record sounded.
-Driver has laughed off fans berating him for changing genres between albums, and has once again shifted his musical focus in the wake of recent events.
-Since the success of avant-garde metal masterpiece Hubardo
+Kayo Dot is intent on never falling into stagnation or predictability; subverting expectations is how the band works fundamentally.
+Frontman Toby Driver and his collaborators never make the same album twice, frequently changing everything about how the previous record sounded.
+This time around, Driver once again shifts his musical focus after the success of avant-garde metal masterpiece Hubardo